 Your doctor may still recommend vitamin D supplementation, if you have a demonstrated deficiency of vitamin D for your overall well-being.

-Don’t forget to talk to your doctor to find out if vitamin D supplementation is right for you during your regular annual check-up.
+If you are wondering “Should I be supplementing with Vitamin D to reduce my fall risk?” then don’t forget to talk to your doctor to find out if vitamin D supplementation is right for you during your regular annual check-up.

 For more comprehensive information on reducing fall risk, check out SanDiegoFallPrevention.org.

 This blog is for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 The details of the case mentioned in this post represent a typical patient that I might see and do not describe the circumstances of a specific individual.